What Causes Inflammation? 7 Key Contributors

 Supplements to Reduce Inflammation

-The top supplements to reduce inflammation include things that work to shut down inflammatory gene pathways such as COX-2, Nf-Kb and TNF-a.
-These include things like purified fish oil that is high in EPA and DHA, high dose curcumin and compounds that support glutathione production.
+The top supplements to reduce inflammation include things that work to shut down inflammatory gene pathways, such as COX-2, Nf-Kb, and TNF-a.
+These include things like purified fish oil that is high in EPA and DHA, high-dose curcumin, and compounds that support glutathione production.

-My top supplement for inflammation support include our Pro Omega CRP, which is a combination of EPA and DHA as well as curcumin and glutathione.
-Other top anti-inflammatory supplements include Inflam Defense, Super Glutathione and our Organic Turmeric.
+My top supplement for inflammation support includes our ProOmega Curcumin, which is a combination of EPA and DHA, as well as curcumin and glutathione.
+Other top anti-inflammatory supplements include Inflam Defense, Super Glutathione, and our Organic Turmeric.

 Herbs, Top 4 Herbs to Reduce Inflammation Instead of NSAIDs